dustinpfister/blog_posts/_posts/canvas-line.md

 ### 1.1 - Canvas line hello world example

-To make a canvas line I first need to gain a reference to a canvas element, and get a reference to the 2d drawing context after doing so that will be used to call the various methods that are used to draw lines with canvas.
+To make a canvas line I first need to gain a reference to a canvas element, and get a reference to the 2d drawing context after doing so I can now call the various methods that are used to draw lines with canvas.
+There is generating an injecting a canvas element, but for this example I will be getting a reference to a hard coded canvas element with the get method by id method.

 So one way to get started with canvas lines would be to set the stroke style and begin a line by calling the begin path method.
 Once I have called begin path I can then use the move to method to move to a certain point in the canvas matrix.
 Then once I am at a good starting point I can use the line to method to create a line from the move to point to the line to point.
 Once done I can call the stroke method to draw the line.